scoulomb/attestation-covid19-saison2-auto/README.md

 ##### Mapping custom domain in cloud run

-Actually we have to define a mapping between service and doamain
+Actually we have to define a mapping between service and domain
  <!-- equivalent in OpenShift route when change the route name to match the DNS -->

  This is explained here: